Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 3. **HRD2_delineateUpstreamCatchments.R** - Script that generates a list of the upstream catchments for each catchment in the shapefile

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
-Run the script in Arc Python.
-Allow script to run completely before moving on to the next script.
+Run the script in R. Allow script to run completely before moving on to the next script.
 This script does the following:
-    a.
-Reads user-specified inputs from Step 1
+    1. Reads user-specified inputs from Step 1
-    b.
-Determines if catchments have already been delineated.
-If they exist in the proper directory, the script will not run.
+    2. Determines if catchments have already been delineated and halts the script if the file already exists in the proper directory
-    c.
-Uses the catchment relationships built into the shapefile ("NextDownID" field) to generate a delineation of the network from each catchment.
+    3. Uses the catchment relationships built into the shapefile ("NextDownID" field) to generate a delineation of the network from each catchment
-    d.
-Formats the result as a list of lists with each sublist named by the primary (most downstream) catchment (`delineatedCatchments$'730076'`).
+    4. Formats the result as a list of lists with each sublist named by the primary (most downstream) catchment (`delineatedCatchments$'730076'`)
-    e.
-Saves the output as an `.RData` file with the object named: `delineatedCatchments` in the `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`).
+    5. Saves the output as an `.RData` file with the object named: `delineatedCatchments` in the `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`)

+  Example output:
+  `str(delineatedCatchments)
+  List of 373074
+    $ 730076 : int [1:7] 730076 730086 730080 730091 730087 730085 730095
+    $ 730077 : int 730077
+    $ 730086 : int [1:3] 730086 730085 730095
+    $ 730080 : int [1:3] 730080 730091 730087`

 4. **HRD3_calculateUpstreamStatistics.R** - Script that calculates the upstream average of all basin characteristics

   Open this script in R and set the `baseDirectory` variable to the path up to and including the `zonalStatistics` folder and run the script.
 This script does the following:
-    a.
-Reads user-specified inputs from Step 1.
+    1. Reads user-specified inputs from Step 1.
-    b.
-Reads the two versions of the catchment areas (vector and raster).
+    2. Reads the two versions of the catchment areas (vector and raster).
 Vector is the actual area, while raster is used for determining the area containing raster data for each basin characteristic.
-    c.
-Reads the ArcPy output tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
+    3. Reads the ArcPy output tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
-    d.
-Converts all -9999 values to NA
+    4. Converts all -9999 values to NA
-    e.
-Calculates the percent of the catchment area that has contributing raster data for each local catchment.
+    5. Calculates the percent of the catchment area that has contributing raster data for each local catchment.
 This accounts for catchments where only a small portion of the raster is present and output stats are effectively NA.
-    f.
-Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area) as well as the percent of the area with data.
+    6. Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area) as well as the percent of the area with data.
-    g.
-Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).
+    7. Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).

   Example output: